 That said, doing a keyword search by city is a simple process — involving nothing more than brainstorming with online keyword tools — and doesn’t take too long once you get it down pat.
 The objective is to generate an extensive list of all potential keywords so that you can quickly compare for best use cases.
 Here are the steps:

-1. Create a keyword list in Google Sheets
+1. Create a travel keywords list

 First things first, you will want to create a spreadsheet for your keyword ideas to live.
 That way, you can quickly refer to it whenever you publish new content, like a blog post or web page.
 Just remember to keep it updated, considering keyword trends change all the time.
 We’ll get to that soon.

 For the most part, your keyword spreadsheet will only need three columns: local keyword, search volume, and competition.
 But since many keywords, local included, are long-tail keywords — highly specific phrases of three words or more — it’s a good idea to set it up like below to get a better understanding of the structure commonly used: